 In 1990, The Americans with Disabilities Act (ADA) came into law.
 The ADA is a civil rights law that prohibits discrimination against individuals with disabilities in all areas open to the general public, including jobs, schools, transportation and public and private places.1

 The Section 44: Disabled Access Credit for small businesses tax credit is available to businesses that spend between $250 and $10,250 to accommodate to comply with the ADA.

 What the tax credit covers

 If you have spent money to equip your clinic or business with ADA-compliant items, you could be eligible to receive a tax credit.
-What does this credit cover, you ask?
+What does this credit cover?
 You can use the Section 44: Disabled Access Credit to offset the cost of:

 - Equipment used in your practice, facility or clinic

 - Removing barriers and in and around your building to improve accessibility